esthor/future-of-ui/Future_of_UI.md

 - Kill bugs before you run the program
 - Documentation of your program, made for free

+### HOOKS

+What?
+How?
+But do we ask why? -> easier to reason about
+People obsess about performance.
+That's naive.
 React Hooks vs. Classes -> ReasonReact SO MUCH WIN (see cheng lou's reasonconf talk, ~20mins in)

 ## Reason